CHT2520-web-prog/intro-to-laravel/intro_to_Laravel.md

 The following practical instructions are a quick start.
 You should refer to the Laravel website (https://laravel.com/) for comprehensive info on building Laravel applications or https://laracasts.com/series/30-days-to-learn-laravel-11 for a more in-depth introduction.

-If you are using XAMPP, make sure you have followed the instructions for [installing Composer](installing_composer.md) before attempting the following.
+If you are using XAMPP, make sure you have followed the instructions for [installing Composer](installing_composer.md) before attempting [Creating a Laravel Project in XAMPP](#XAMPP).

 ## Creating a Laravel project in Codespaces